aftab-e-aalam/Vessel-Vision/README.md

 ---

 <p align="center">
-Made with ❤️ for better healthcare through AI.
+Made with ❤️ by Team AFTAB and MAHI
 </p>